Amelia Island Museum of History

 Beaches Museum & History Park

-Located in Jacksonville Beach, the Beaches Museum & History Park works to preserve and share the distinct history and culture of the Beaches area through an exhibit on beaches history, area’s archives and collections and a park featuring six historic buildings and a historic locomotive.
+Located in Jacksonville Beach, the Beaches Museum& History Park works to preserve and share the distinct history and culture of the Beaches area through an exhibit on beaches history, area’s archives and collections and a park featuring six historic buildings and a historic locomotive.
 Programs and events are frequently hosted and admission to the Museum is free.
-Featuring Lana Shuttleworth: Nature Reconstructed.
+Various programming will be held in March, check the website and social media for updates.

 For more information, visit beachesmuseum.org.